 Reviewing 15W COB LED 120mA

-LED lamp brightness should be tested using specific instruments that can determine the intensity of the light in lumens and get the power consumption of the LED using a watt meter.
-Dividing these two yields a value known as lumens per watt, or Lm/W, which is used to compare LEDs.
-It implies that the better the LED consumes less power and generates more light.
-Unfortunately, I lack this equipment and I only evaluate the electrical properties of LEDs and their drivers.
+LED lamp brightness should be tested with specific instruments that measure light intensity in lumens and power consumption with a watt meter.
+Dividing these two yields a value known as lumens per watt (Lm/W), which is used to compare LEDs.
+It implies that the better the LED, the less power it consumes and the more light it generates.
+Unfortunately, I lack this equipment, and I only evaluate the electrical properties of LEDs and their drivers.
 Although it is not a comprehensive evaluation, it may be valuable for certain individuals because I have not seen these reviews elsewhere.
-On the other hand, many low-cost LEDs on the market lack true nominal power.
+On the other hand, many low-cost LEDs on the market lack a true nominal power rating.

 Input voltage: 175-265 AC